tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 The way to mark the license header as a comment differs between the various file types.
 Please find matching examples for all types across the [deployment automation repository](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk).

 > **Note**<br>
-> If a `SPDX-FileCopyrightText` already exists with the copyright owner described above but with an past year (e.g. 2024), please update this copyright header line to cover (up to and including) the current year, e.g. `2024-2025`.
+> If a `SPDX-FileCopyrightText` already exists with the copyright owner described above but with a past year (e.g. 2024), please update this copyright header line to cover (up to and including) the current year, e.g. `2024-2025`.

 > **Note**<br>
-> If line(s) with `SPDX-FileCopyrightText` containing a different copyright owner exist in the file you are working on, do not replace existing one(s) but add an additional header above these.
+> If line(s) with `SPDX-FileCopyrightText` containing a different copyright owner exist in the file you are working on, do not replace existing one(s), but rather add another header above these.

 ## Development workflow

 ### Disclaimer

-openDesk consists only of community products, so there is no SLA to receive service updates or backport of critical security fixes.
+openDesk consists only of community products, so there is no SLA related to service updates or backport of critical security fixes.
 This has two consequences:
 - In production scenarios, you should replace the community versions of the functional components with supported, SLA-backed paid versions.
-- openDesk aims to update the community components' latest available releases continually; therefore, we have rolling technical releases.
+- openDesk aims to update to the community components' latest available releases continually; therefore, we have rolling technical releases.

 ### Workflow